Brock Calendar entry:

 - Classical Mechanics by Tai L. Chow John Wiley & Sons, Inc. (This is a good book, but happens to have many typos.

 You need to watch out for them.
 On the other hand, being mindful of the typos will probably keep you more engaged with the material than otherwise.)

 - Classical Mechanics (5th edition) by Tom W.B.
 Kibble and Frank H. Berkshire, Imperial College Press (2004).

 - Classical Mechanics- A Modern Perspective by Vernon D. Barger and Martin G. Olsson

 - Classical Mechanics by John R. Taylor

-My lectures will draw on the first two books, among several other sources
+My lectures will draw from the first two books, among several other sources.

 Topics covered in the course: